Milles98/MillePortfolio/README.md

 ## Restful ProjectApi

 ProjectApi is a Restful .NET 8.0 web API that serves data about Git projects.
-It includes data initialization for seeding the database with project data and now has two controllers for better modularity.
+It includes data initialization for seeding the database with project data and has two controllers for better SOC and usability.

 ### Dependencies